mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/index.md

   <tr>
     <td>
       <h4><a href="dev-guide/addon-development/installation.html">Installation</a></h4>
-      How to download, install, and initialize the SDK on Windows, Os X and Linux.
+      Download, install, and initialize the SDK on Windows, OS X and Linux.
     </td>

     <td>